shmack01/TranscriptionApp/README.md

     - For MP4 files, dependencies need to be installed.
 [For more information](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/how-to-use-codec-compressed-audio-input-streams?tabs=windows%2Cdebian%2Cjava-android%2Cterminal&pivots=programming-language-csharp)

 #### Environment Variables
+Environment variables need to be configured for connection to Translator and Speech services.
 **Translator**
 - **TRANSLATOR_SERVICE_REGION**
 - **TRANSLATOR_TEXT_RESOURCE_KEY**